 • Provide many opportunities for your child to read books or other materials.
 Children learn to read best when they have books and other reading materials at home and plenty of chances to read.
 Read aloud to your child.
 Research shows that this is the most important activity that parents can do to increase their child’s chance of reading success.
 Keep reading aloud even when your child can read independently.

 • Make time in the library.

 • Play games like Scrabble®, Spill and Spell™, Scattergories®, and Balderdash™ together.

-• Follow your child’s interest-find fiction and non-fiction books that tie into this interest.
+• Follow your child’s interest.
+Find fiction and non-fiction books that tie into their interests.

 • Give a magazine subscription for a gift.

 – Ways to help your child with math